top of page

 • Adolescents: Follow-up screening around 12 years of age

-By incorporating audiology referrals during these milestones, GPs can help catch hearing issues before they become barriers to learning and development.
+By incorporating audiology referrals during these milestones, GPs can help identify hearing issues early.
+This action prevents potential barriers to learning and development.

 Why Choose Delta Hearing Clinic?

-Our clinic specializes in paediatric audiology, using age-appropriate diagnostic tools like Otoacoustic Emissions (OAE) and Auditory Brainstem Response (ABR) testing.
-Our qualified audiologists provide:
+Our clinic specializes in paediatric audiology.
+We use age-appropriate diagnostic tools like Otoacoustic Emissions (OAE) and Auditory Brainstem Response (ABR) testing.
+Our qualified audiologists provide several essential services, including:

 • Comprehensive hearing evaluations